hannes-marais/innovation-algebra/README.md

 Here is the current [ChatGPT prompt](/ia-gpt-4.md) (latest version 2.6).

-Happy to take improvement suggestions at [@HiDeeeps](https://twitter.com/HiDeeeps) or create a pull request,
+Happy to take improvement suggestions at [@HiDeeeps](https://twitter.com/HiDeeeps) or create a pull request.

 ## Guru Mode (IA 2.5+)